jordan4ibanez/Crafter-Ja-OLD-va/README.md

 You can get this version at: https://jdk.java.net/16/

+Or you can install openJDK on most linux distros.

 Fedora: `sudo dnf install java-latest-openjdk-devel.x86_64`

-Or you can install openJDK on most linux distros.
+To update default JRE: `sudo update-alternatives --config java`

 You can try these flags for a performance boost, if you want.